Documentation

 Using scopes and requiredScopes

-In the following example, let’s set a new Content Type Custom Page to display a new Call To Action section.
+In the following example, we will set up a new Content Type Custom Page to display a new Call To Action section.

 To better understand this tutorial, make sure you create the new Call To Action component by following the instructions in the Creating a new section guide.